boldbi/bold-bi-docs/docs/working-with-data-sources/data-modeling/configuring-replace-value/index.md

 # Configuring Replace value support in Bold BI

-This section explains how to use the Replace value option in Bold BI Enterprise for both the measure column as well as the dimension columns (String and Date).
+This section explains how to use the Replace Value option in Bold BI Enterprise for both the measure column and the dimension columns (String and Date).

-You can explore the replace value support detail here,
+You can explore the details of the replace value support here.

 [Replace value support in Datasource level](/working-with-data-sources/data-modeling/configuring-replace-value/datasource-level-support/)